Painting a plastic (polyethylene) motorcycle gas tank?

 January 8, 2008

-PAINTING POLYETHYLENE OR PROPYLENE GAS TANKS AND MOTORCYCLE PARTS "DOES NOT WORK" WHAT I DID WAS:
+A. PAINTING POLYETHYLENE OR PROPYLENE GAS TANKS AND MOTORCYCLE PARTS "DOES NOT WORK" WHAT I DID WAS:

-1. Sanding PE or PP really just moves the surface area (fibres) of the plastic around, this is what we want, cause where not trying to really remove material, but surface condition it!
+1. Sanding PE or PP really just moves the surface area (fibres) of the plastic around, this is what we want, cause we're not trying to really remove material, but surface condition it!
 What we want is kinda like a "fur" texture after sanding, and to achieve this start with a 60 or 80 grit cloth backed quality sandpaper.
 I like wet dry stuff myself.
 Ya have to do it by hand, electric sanders don't work cause they are too fast and melt it.
 So go ahead and sand the hell out of it, then move to next grit, maybe 100, then 120, stop at 220.
 Should have that white "fur" texture.

 2. Run down to local tool store and grab a torch or a heat gun (safest) cheap ass heat gun cost $24.95 (ask the clerk to plug it in first, pretty cheap china one)

-3. keeping a distance,start at bottom of tank (course empty if first and allow fuel to flash) where you can't see it.
+3. Keeping a distance,start at bottom of tank (course empty if first and allow fuel to flash) where you can't see it.
 This is the "practice area", now heat that fur! ever so gently,and wow, a new tank.

 4. Buff with "Brasso copper polish".
 Acrylic bathtub polish works good too!